Li-OmicsLab/CerviFusionNet/README.md

 <img src="images/dataset.png" width="80%">

 **Notable:** For privacy and security reasons, the dataset cannot be upload to GitHub or Google Drive.
-If you are interset in our project or dataset, please contact with us (syyshayuyang@163.com).
+If you are interseted in our project or dataset, please contact with us (syyshayuyang@163.com).